Garry Borland QC specialises in construction and related professional negligence work, as well as in commercial litigation.

 In recent years Garry has amassed significant experience in international commercial arbitrations, in matters in which the claims have run into hundreds of millions of pounds.
 He has very extensive trial experience in this context.

-Construction: he is rated by Chambers & Partners as a Band 1 silk for construction work in Scotland, and also by The Legal 500.
+Construction: he is rated by Chambers & Partners as a Band 1 silk for construction work in Scotland.
 Directory comments include: “incredibly bright and inspires confidence in clients”; “really is as good as it gets for complex construction cases”; a “standout” for construction disputes; “combines a truly forensic attention to detail with superb advocacy skills”; “has an exceptional depth and breadth of expertise in relation to construction law”; “exceptionally thorough and client friendly”; “very bright and hard working”; “extremely thorough and gets on well with clients”; “very impressive grasp of the detail in a case”; “offers a good commercial overview and is always very clear in his thinking”; “masters the detail but also has a strategic and commercial approach”; and “has a speed and accuracy of analysis that few can match”.

 Garry has very considerable experience in this area in litigation, adjudication and arbitration (both domestic and international).